 Falling: What are its Causes?

 Adults get less active as they age.
 And failure to exercise on a regular basis can cause reduced muscle strength and decreased bone mass.
 Therefore, it increases your risk of getting out balance.

-Sight impairment in older people can double the risk of falling, that can potentially lead to serious injuries and loss of independence.
+Sight impairment in older people can double the risk of falling, which can potentially lead to serious injuries and loss of independence.

 Side Effects of Medication